 Both Boosted Plus and Boosted Stealth feature our new Super Flex composite deck.
 Though we’ve shifted away from bamboo to a composite core, the new deck is as flexible as ever.
 The flexibility helps in two ways.
 First, a flexible board acts as a suspension system to help absorb the shock and vibration from the street so your legs don’t have to.
+Trust us, after 1,000+ miles of riding, your body will appreciate the difference.
 Second, the ability to flex the deck as you lean into a turn gives you better turning control and more precise carving capabilities.
 (Plus, it makes the ride way more fun.)

 7 Layers of Goodness

 In order to achieve these characteristics, we looked beyond the boundaries of skateboard manufacturing and leveraged technology from the snowboard industry.
 Snowboarding is a good analog to electric skateboarding because the boards are subjected to high speeds and extremely rough and varied conditions.
 Utilizing composite construction techniques freed us from the limits of wood-only cores and allowed our team to custom-engineer the ride feel, while optimizing the shape, and improving overall durability.
 By custom building our decks, we’re able to be super selective with our material choices and ensure that we best leverage their unique characteristics.